flaneurette/VPS-Audit/README.md

 # Simple VPS Audit

-Checks virtualization type, memory isolation, and **some** security hardening on a VPS and notifies if there are any issues.
+Checks virtualization type, memory isolation, and **some** security hardening on a VPS and notifies if there are any glaring issues.
+If there are, discuss with your VPS provider.

 Uses: Useful for having a quick glance for obvious faults, when instaling or modifying a VPS.